 - Primary Sources

-Use these to find articles, essays, book reviews, conference papers and more in scholarly journals and magazines.
-Some databases may include book chapters;
+Use these databases to find scholarly articles, research reports, essays, and more.
+Some databases may

 - American Heart Association Journals

-- Provides indexing and free text of peer-reviewed journal articles related to biology and medicine.
-Free
+- Provides indexing and free full text of peer-reviewed journal articles related to biology and medicine.
+More...

 Plus with Full Text